Why Is Paint Stripping Necessary?Updated: November 20, 2023

 When to Strip Paint

 Do you have to strip paint before repainting?
 That depends on your project.
-Some people choose to skip this important step, but they’re missing out on some of the benefits paint stripping provides.
+Some people choose to skip this important step, but they’re missing out on some of the benefits paint removal provides.
 Both individuals and businesses have situations where they need to paint strip, and removing old paint gives you a fresh start and a more even new coat of paint.

 Some common reasons a project might require paint stripping include: